 How do I complete a student residence admissions dossier?

 All international students who are accepted into a student residence must complete a student residence admissions dossier upon arrival.
 This dossier must include the following:

 - a copy of the third-party guarantee agreement signed by the guarantor (who keeps a copy).
-This form will be sent to you by the International Relations Office.
+This form will be sent to you by the International Student Mobility Support.

 - a copy of the guarantor's passport or National Identity card.